 This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
-You will find a detailed list of topics at the beginning of each chapter.
+Fo or more help in finding information you need, go to the first page of a chapter.
+Y ou will fin d a detailed list of to pics at the beginning of each chap ter.

+to the mot pag of a chapter.
+To a will find a detailed list of topics at the beginning of each chapter.
 Chapter 1.
-Getting started as a member3 Explains what it means to be in a Medicare health plan and how to use this booklet.
+Getting started as a member .
+3 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.
 Chapter 2.
-Important phone numbers and resources18 Tells you how to get in touch with our plan (Molina Medicare Complete Care (HMO SNP)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Important phone numbers and resources 18 Tells you how to get in touch with our plan (Molina Medicare Complete Care (HMO SNP)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
 Chapter 3.
 Using the plan's coverage for your medical and other covered services 34 Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.
 Chapter 4.
-Benefits Chart (what is covered)49 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Benefits Chart (what is covered and what you pay) 49 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Explains how much you will pay as your share of the cost for your covered medical care.
 Chapter 5.
-Using the plan's coverage for your Part D prescription drugs96 Explains rules you need to follow when you get your Part D drugs.
-Tells how to use the plan's
+Using the plan's coverage for your Part D prescription drugs 99 Explains rules you need to follow when you get your Part D drugs.

-Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.